openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    1. Open a new time-series

-      1. Select the same area of interest as your mosaic.
+      1. Select the same AOI as your mosaic.
       2. Choose a date range for the time series.
-      3. In the 'SRC' box select satellites you used in the previous steps and the classification to apply.
+      3. In the 'SRC' box, select satellites you used in the previous steps and the classification to apply.
-      4. Then you can download the time series to your SEPAL workspace.
+      4. Download the time series to your SEPAL workspace.

 .. note::
-   It will take many hours to download the classified time series to your account depending upon how large your area of interest is.
+   It will take many hours to download the classified time series to your account depending on how large your AOI is.

 Setup
 """""

-Navigate to the **Apps** menu by clicking on the wrench icon and typing "SMFM" into the search field.
+Go to the **Apps** menu by selecting the wrench icon and typing "SMFM" into the search field.
 Select "SMFM Deforest".

 .. note::
    Sometimes the tool takes a few minutes to load.
 Wait until you see the tool's interface.
-In case the tool fails to load properly, please close the tab and repeat the above steps.
+In case the tool fails to load properly, please close the tab and repeat the steps above.
 If this does not work, reload SEPAL.

 1. Click and run the first cell under the **Setup** header.
-This cell runs two commands, the first installs the deforest Python module and the second runs the **--help** switch to display some documentation on running the tool.
+This cell runs two commands: the first installs the deforest Python module and the second runs the **--help** switch to display some documentation on running the tool.

    1. If the help text is output beneath the cell, move onto the 3rd step.
 If there is an error, continue to step 2.
 The error message might say: